 The habitats on the site (structures, trees, grassland) are suitable for nesting birds, and the active nests of all wild birds are protected under the Wildlife and Countryside Act, 1981 (as amended).
 Breeding has been confirmed on and close to the site of priority and species of conservation concern, including lapwing, skylark and dunnock.
 The ecology report has acknowledged that the current scheme does not provide replacement habitat for species such as skylark and lapwing (paragraph 5.5.3) but opportunities for other priority species can be provided.
 This is justified by the low number of birds recorded, the location of the proposals next to existing residential development and the availability of similar habitat in the wider environment.
-However, I would like to see a greater consideration of the habitat loss for these ground nesting birds.
-The current residential boundary is being moved closer into the grassland habitat, which not only creates habitat loss in these areas, but expands the area of habitat that is then considered sub-optimal as it will become adjacent to a new residential area which was previously grassland.
-In addition to this, I am concerned that the cumulative impacts of development in this area, on similar types of habitat (with similar low levels of priority species) has not been considered.
-Land to the northwest has outline planning permission (OUT/2019/0625) with a further phase indicated for the future in this area, and land to the south of the current application also in the allocation for housing.
-I would advise that further measures to reduce the impact on ground nesting birds are considered such as increasing the opportunities within the SuDs (further scrapes/wet grassland to the south of the attenuation area for example) or (preferably) an opportunity to enhance the wider habitat for these species.
+Previous comments stated that consideration should be given to habitat loss for these ground nesting birds.
+GMEU advise that off-site measures for ground nesting birds as a result of the proposed s106 contribution would address this concern.